Saderfing/sponge_compiler/README.md

 # sponge_compiler
 Small compiler for a custom high-level langage written in C (for now ?).
-This is meant to be a student project to learn about compiler infrastructures from parsing to code optimization an SSA.
+This is meant to be a student project to learn about compiler infrastructures from parsing to code optimization and generation
+.